logo

 The tales told by the Mystic Paper Beasts Theatre Company are original or traditional folk stories, expressed through humor and movement, in witty and whimsical handmade masks.
 The primary performers are Dan and Marya, both of whom are artists, writers, dancers.
 These performances have delighted audiences of all ages and many nationalities, from Scotland to California, but primarily in the North East of the US, in sites such as museums, libraries, schools, festivals.

-SkyTails is a series of Native American stories having to do with the sky, with beginnings, with flourishings, and is offered as a duet (Dan and Marya), or, currently, as a solo version (also on zoom) with Marya.
+SkyTails is a series of Native American stories having to do with the sky, with beginnings, with flourishings, and is offered as a solo with Marya.
 This play is aimed for K-4 audiences, or family audiences.

 Marya has written a storybook, illustrated by her and by Dan, based on this performance.
 (She has a second book of stories of yoga asana also available, and a third book in process.)